 Make like-minded friends and enjoy Brussels

-This incredible community is composed of generous, passionate, and determined people from more than 20 countries around the world.
+Our programme brings together a community composed of generous, passionate, and determined people from more than 20 countries around the world.
 They’re world changers and history makers.
-And you’re going to fit right in.

 Get to know our houses.